 This what they looked like when packed at Export Pak in Lund:

 200 kilo and very solid in OSB wood, made so the panels will not move back and forth during the truck transport to Venice.
 That could scratch the sensitive surfaces of the canvas prints.
-And, as you see, easy for fork-lifts to move.
+As you see, they are easy for fork-lifts to move.

 Before dispatch, the panels were covered first with silk paper and then bubble plastic:

-Up till the dispatch on Monday, March 25, I was busy 24/7 finalizing the last two panels and lots of details on them all.
+Up till the dispatch on Monday, March 25, I was busy 24/7 finalizing the last two panels and lots of details on them.
 On the famous other hand, also quite proud that I was ready with the whole thing already Saturday the 23rd.

 I think it would be wrong to publish the whole thing.
 That is for the opening on May 11.
 But here I am in front of one part:

 Already when in China, I decided that I wanted something like that over my installation, one over each of the four panels.
-However, I found out that there real ones in China were both very expensive and very heavy.
-So, I decided to find something that could serve as paibians!
+However, I found out that the real ones in China were both very expensive and very heavy.
+So, I decided to find something here in Lund, Sweden, that could serve as paibians!

-After various trials and errors, I ended up buying some old paintings in handmade wooden frames with a little gold paint in a second-hand shop And painted them over…
+After various trials and errors, I ended up buying some old paintings in handmade wooden frames with a little gold paint from a second-hand shop.
+And then I painted them over…

 As can be seen, the idea is to give them a shiny surface – paibians often have – in one colour and let the original motive be seen, just vaguely.
 The colours match the colour scheme/movement of the four panels.

-I hope that, when I work with these paibians on-site, they will build a calm contrast to all the happens below them on the panels.
+I hope that, when I work with these paibians on-site, they will build a calm contrast to all that happens below them in the panels.

-The surface is overpainted several times with iridescent white and medium and I think that when I get spotlights on them, they will have a mirror-like effect and visually kind of finish the panels on top in a homogenous way instead of having the panels meeting directly the ceiling.
+The surface is overpainted several times with iridescent white and medium and I think that when they get the spotlight on them, they will have a mirror-like effect and visually kind of finish the panels on top in a homogenous way instead of having the panels meeting directly the ceiling.